 Males compete with one another and drive rivals away from the females they’re courting.

 Keeping two male tortoises in the same tank isn’t recommended.
-If they must share an enclosure, it must be divided into two halves.
-Tortoises don’t mind neighboring companions, but roommates stress them.
+If they must share an enclosure, it should be divided into two halves.
+Tortoises don’t mind neighbors, but roommates stress them.

 Aggressive behavior can sometimes be witnessed between males and females, normally occurring during the mating season immediately following brumation.